-numbers, so that when the numbers in each are added together, they
+Can you arrange these numbers into 7 subsets, each of three numbers, so that when the numbers in each are added together, they make seven consecutive numbers?

 Think of two whole numbers under 10, and follow the steps.
 I can work out both your numbers very quickly.
 How?

 A brief article written for pupils about mathematical symbols.

 Think of a number, add one, double it, take away 3, add the number you first thought of, add 7, divide by 3 and take away the number you first thought of.
 You should now be left with 2.
 How do I. . . .